git-pull/website/blog/2018/01/technical-screening.rst

 So you get a person with a useless skill, with a possible inference they'd do nonsensical things, when ordered, without question.
-While more and more finally come to the personal epiphany: *wow, organizations really create systems that cargocult waste at scale, like the Dilbert comic*.
+While more and more finally come to the personal epiphany: *wow, organizations really create systems that cargocult waste at scale, like Dilbert*.

 That is the exact problem agile / startups tries to solve.
 We cut the red tape, leverage cutting-edge frontend frameworks to get to market fast, pull in